 This class will explain how to create an emergency medical kit for your personal emergency needs.

 - Disaster Scenarios and Medical Kits

 - Putting together your own first aid kit

 October 9, 2018 – Preparedness for Families with Children

 Preparing for disasters with children creates special challenges for parents.
-This class offers suggestions as to including children in the families preparedness plans and ways to address scary topics with them.
+This class offers suggestions for including children in family preparedness plans and ways to address scary topics with them.

 - Discussing Disasters with children

 November 13, 2018 – Home Security Essentials

 In this class, we will discuss basic home security methods and how the average home can be hardened against unauthorized entry.